In the News...

 Sue Cobey, world-wide consultant on honey bee breeding, genetics and instrumental insemination, visited our UGA honey bee laboratory Thursday through Sunday (Jun 5-8, 2014).

-The Emory & UGA staffs were augmented by volunteers from the Forsyth County Beekeepers and Eastern Piedmont Beekeepers in order to accomplish the huge amount of work in just a few days.
+The UGA staff was augmented by volunteers from the Forsyth County Beekeepers and Eastern Piedmont Beekeepers in order to accomplish the huge amount of work in just a few days.

 Sue hails from a scenic island near Seattle, Washington.
 She holds dual posts at the University of California - Davis and Washington State University, as well as offers services as a private consultant.
 She regularly trains beekeepers, research scientists and their staff in honey bee insemination, bee breeding, and queen rearing techniques.
 She is also well known for her own closed-population breeding program of New World Carniolan bees.